NEW: Family: "He continues to make miraculous progress, taking a few steps"

 “You can never be prepared for an experience like this, but without the outpouring of love and endless prayers that Lamar has received and the strength I was given from my loved ones, it would have been difficult to endure,” she said.
 “Thank you for your continued support.
 God is great!!

-Little is known about what left him unresponsive at the brothel.
-Love Ranch owner Dennis Hof recently told CNN that Odom was “in a good frame of mind” when he was taken to the brothel, and that he ate and slept well there.
+Little is known about what left Odom unresponsive at the brothel.
+Love Ranch owner Dennis Hof recently said Odom was “in a good frame of mind” when he was taken to the brothel, and that he ate and slept well there.

 “He picked a couple of girls, and he had the time of his life,” Hof said.